 These are just a few examples but demonstrate how wellness software (and the people using them) can facilitate improved health, engagement and friendships.

-The journey to find the perfect wellness portal can be an arduous one.
-There are so many things to consider and vendors to evaluate it can be difficult to figure out where to start.
-It can be especially challenging if project management skills aren’t your strength.
+Finding the perfect wellness portal can be overwhelming.
+There are so many points to consider and vendors to evaluate, that it can be difficult to figure out where to start.

-If your internal project manager hasn’t been determined already, this is a good time to decide as he/she will keep the process on track.
-Here are some things to consider when selecting your project manager.
+If an internal project manager hasn’t been determined already, this is a good time to decide as he/she will keep the process on track.
+Here are some things to consider when selecting a project manager.

 Once the project manager has been identified, the project can get started.
 The playbook outlines the process in more detail and includes the following stages.

-Understand, at a high-level, what problem and/or challenges the organization wants to overcome with this new wellness portal.
-Sometimes, it’s a leader (sponsor) that tells you (the project manager) what the overarching problem is.
+Understand, at a high-level, what problem the organization wants to overcome and what goals it wants to achieve. with this new wellness portal.
+Sometimes, it’s a leader (sponsor) that determines what the overarching goal is.
 Typically, the process starts from a pain point.

-Identify your internal project team from a cross-section of resources including Project Manager, Sponsor and your core project team of subject matter experts (SMEs) familiar with your various departmental and/or functional needs and wants.
+Identify the internal project team from a cross-section of resources including Project Manager, Sponsor and the core project team of subject matter experts (SMEs) familiar with various departmental and/or functional needs and wants.

-Ideally you (and/or your project team) meet with key stakeholders (e.g. end-users, site administrators, decision makers, etc.) that can act as department or functional representatives to understand and develop the business case (what problem are you trying to solve?) and dig deep into pain points and expectations.
+Ideally, the project team has meet with key stakeholders (end-users, site administrators, decision makers, etc.) that can act as department or functional representatives.
+This will help them understand and develop the business case (the problem they’re trying to solve) and dig deep into pain points and expectations.

-This phase is quite time consuming and in-depth.
-This is a time to review existing processes, procedures and ask as many questions as you can and document everything.
-This phase helps you formulate your functional requirements, priorities and define your project objectives.
+This phase can be quite time consuming and in-depth.
+This is a time to review existing processes, procedures and ask questions, and document everything!
+(You never know when you’ll need to reference past notes and discussions.)
+This phase helps formulate functional requirements, priorities and define project objectives.

-There are many wellness portal vendors on the market (check out 8 Sites to Help Corporate Wellness Companies Find a New Wellness Portal) plus ask around for referrals from colleagues and LinkedIn connections.
-You can start to filter out non-suitable vendors quickly if you have identified your requirements and priorities clearly in the previous step.
+There are many wellness portal vendors on the market.
+Ask for referrals from colleagues and LinkedIn connections.
+Then, start to filter out non-suitable vendors quickly, by reviewing requirements and priorities set in the previous step.

-Evaluate how your prioritized functional requirements are compared to vendor capabilities.
+Evaluate how the company’s program requirements compare to vendor capabilities.

-1. Vendor Demos – your preliminary internal vendor evaluation is complete and you are ready to see some demos.
-It’s important to provide vendors with a demo flow aka “script” with an agenda in advance of the demo.
-This gives time for vendors to appropriately prepare for the presentation and address key areas and requirements to help YOU make an informed decision.
+1. Vendor Demos – Once a preliminary internal vendor evaluation is complete, it's time to see some demos.
+Provide vendors with a demo flow, or “script” with an agenda in advance of the demo.
+This gives time for vendors to appropriately prepare for the presentation and address key areas and requirements.
+For more information on this step, read 6 Steps to Successfully Host a Vendor Demo.

-3. Internal Debrief – after all vendor demos are complete, all evaluators should reconvene to review and discuss the merits and pros and cons of each vendor.
+3. Internal Debrief – After all vendor demos are complete, evaluators should reconvene to review and discuss the pros and cons of each vendor.
 There may be one or a few debrief meetings required.
-If your evaluators completed their Evaluator Scorecard, this process will likely be smoother.
+If evaluators completed their Evaluator Scorecard, this process will likely be smoother.
+Sometimes a clear winner is obvious.
+If not, be prepared for a friendly ‘debate.‘ It’s important to discuss all points and concerns to minimize stumbling points for the project going forward.

-4. Vendor Short List – during the debrief process, you sometimes determine a clear winner but sometimes it’s not so clear.
-It’s important that everyone has their say.
-You may also need to see some ‘deeper dive’ demos to ask any outstanding questions.
+4. Vendor Short List – Once a short list of top vendors is decided upon, some ‘deeper dive’ demos might be necessary to ask any outstanding questions.
 It’s always wise to identify your top choice and a runner-up (in the event there are surprises).

-The playbook will provide you with an excellent framework to support you with researching and evaluating wellness technology vendors.
+The toolkit provides a strong framework to support researching and evaluating wellness technology vendors.

-The cost of wellness software really varies depending on your needs and the technology vendor.
-For example, if you need a vendor to run your wellness programs AND your technology, then the vendor will charge accordingly ; however, if you are looking for just the technology, the following is common in the industry.
+The cost of wellness software varies depending on specific needs, and the technology vendor itself.
+For example, for a vendor to run the wellness program AND develop technology, the vendor will charge accordingly (and may work the cost of the technology into the overall program cost).
+However, for just the technology, the following is common in the industry:

 An eligible participant (employee, spouse, manager, etc.) is anyone who is provided access to the system.
 They may be uploaded via an eligibility file or they may create accounts upon registration.
 Regardless of how many participants access the system, the organization pays for all who are eligible to register (e.g. organization has 1,000 employees – all of which are eligible.
 Customer pays monthly for 1,000 employees).